HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 Since there can be several allergies - we should use **Group Table** (or **Group**) for them.
 It will allow us to grow a form with new elements.

-Every row of a table should have next items:
+Every table row should have next columns:

 - category (text input)
 - allergy code (text item)